athkalia/Just-Another-Android-App/README.md

 EspressoTestHelper class)
 * Added Sherlock into the project so that developers (and QA) can have easy access to exceptions occurring (and share them) through the app (see App class and the build.gradle file and https://github.com/ajitsing/Sherlock for the project).
+* Burst library (https://github.com/square/burst) for parametrized unit tests (see com.example.util.StringUtilsTest for more details).

 ##### View Related:
 * Added constraint layout!
 (See activity_main.xml)